 The proposed IFS mode for OSIRIS with MAAT will take advantage of the expected significant increase in the overall OSIRIS efficiency due to its relocation at the GTC Cassegrain focus (a net gain of ~ 10% is expected in the total throughput by the removal of M3), and to its new monolithic e2v $4k \times 4k$ detector.
 For our studies we have adopted the CCD231-84 Back-illuminated Scientific Sensor with 4096 × 4112 pixels, each of 15 μ m.
-See Table 15 with the characteristics of this new OSIRIS e2v detector and Figure 16 with its spectral response compared to the two Marconi CCD44-82 (2048×4096 pixels) mosaic (with 37 pix binned gap between them) currently installed on OSIRIS.
+See Figure 16 with the characteristics of this new OSIRIS e2v detector and its spectral response compared to the two Marconi CCD44-82 (2048 × 4096 pixels) mosaic (with 37 pix binned gap between them) currently installed on OSIRIS.
 MAAT has been conceived and designed to take advantage of both actions, which will be completed by the end of 2021.

-Figure 15.
-Zemax ray-tracing models of the OSIRIS suite of Grisms.
+Figure 14.
+Top: Zemax ray-tracing models of the OSIRIS suite of Grisms.
+Bottom: The same for the suite of VPHs.